 |Part of a Model 1 series|

-Development levels refers to the level of consciousness of each of the four functions within a person, with “l” being used to designate fully conscious and “-” used to designate subconscious or unconscious.
+Development levels refers to the level of integration of each of the four functions within a person, with “l” being used to designate fully integrated and “-” used to designate partially integrated or unintegrated.
 We have found that there is variation even within the same type as to how much the lower three functions are utilized.
-When lower functions are developed they will show up clearly in their vultology and psychology at levels comparable to the primary function.
+When lower functions are integrated they will show up clearly in their vultology and psychology at levels comparable to the primary function.

 Development: I – – –

 This represents a “standard” or “default” development where the first function is the only one firmly integrated with the remaining three partially integrated or unintegrated.
 In general the primary function is always integrated outside of very special conditions.
 But it’s important to note that the primary function still must undergo a process of individuation through childhood and adolescence.
 The process of individuating from one’s parent culture is the tale of the primary function asserting its individuality and establishing the person’s unique perspective in the world.
 If the conditions of childhood have been inhibitory to personal development, the drama of realizing one’s primary function may become the work of a lifetime synonymous with finding and becoming one’s true potential.
 Thus the place of the primary function as head of the psyche does not automatically make it an easy function to wield, and attaining competence through it still requires growth and perpetual refinement throughout the course of one’s life.